nathanielshak/advancedprogramming/Lesson1/mac_hello_world.md

 	subl helloworld.py

 This should open an empty Sublime Text 2 window.
-We also need the `.py` to tell it that it's a python file.
+We need the `.py` to tell it that it's a python file.
 If you haven't used Sublime Text before, it's a text editor for your code.
 Think Microsoft Word, but for code.
-You'll come to appreciate it soon.
+You'll come to appreciate it in all it's awesomeness soon as we go further through the class.

 Alright, ready for our first Python program?